-Midwives may administer this drug after consulting with and on the order of a medical practitioner.
+Midwives may administer this drug after consulting with and on the order of a physician.

-Cytotec©, is a synthetic prostaglandin E1 analog and induces uterine contractions.
-Misoprostol is a water soluble tablet.
+Cytotec© is an orally active synthetic prostaglandin E1 analog that induces uterine contractions.
+Misoprostol is available as a water soluble tablet.

 Indications and Clinical Use:

-Misoprostol can be considered a safe and effective agent for labour induction with intact membranes and on an inpatient basis.
+Misoprostol is considered a safe and effective agent when used off-label for cervical ripening or labour induction on an inpatient basis.